Heiner1/AAPS-Wiki-en/Accu-Chek-Combo:-Issues-during-initial-setup.md

 ![Combo should be next to phone](https://raw.githubusercontent.com/T-o-b-i-a-s/ComboLooping/master/resources/Combo_next_to_Phone.png)

+2. Turn off or remove any other bluetooth devices so they will not be able to establish a connection to the phone while pairing is in progress.
+Any parallel bluetooth communication or prompt to establish connections might disturb the pairing process.

-2. Delete already connected devices in the Bluetooth menu of the pump: **BLUETOOTH SETTINGS / CONNECTION / REMOVE** until **NO DEVICE** is shown.
+3. Delete already connected devices in the Bluetooth menu of the pump: **BLUETOOTH SETTINGS / CONNECTION / REMOVE** until **NO DEVICE** is shown.
-3. Delete a pump already connected to the phone via Bluetooth: Under Settings / Bluetooth, remove the paired device "**SpiritCombo**"
+4. Delete a pump already connected to the phone via Bluetooth: Under Settings / Bluetooth, remove the paired device "**SpiritCombo**"
-4. Make sure, that AAPS not running in background the loop.
+5. Make sure, that AAPS not running in background the loop.
 Deaktivate Loop in AAPS.
-5. Now start ruffy on the phone.
+6. Now start ruffy on the phone.
 You may press Reset! and remove old Bonding.
 Then hit Connect!.
-6. In the Bluetooth menu of the pump, go to **ADD DEVICE / ADD CONNECTION**.
+7. In the Bluetooth menu of the pump, go to **ADD DEVICE / ADD CONNECTION**.
 Press *CONNECT!**
     * Step 5 and 6 have to be in a short timing.
-7. Now the Pump should show up the BT Name of phone to select for pairing.
+8. Now the Pump should show up the BT Name of phone to select for pairing.
 Here it is importand to whait at least 5s bevore you hit the select button on Pump.
 Otherwise the Pumpe will not send the Paring request to the Phone proberly.

     * If Combo Pump is set to 5s Screentime out, you may test it with 40s (original setting).
 From experiance the time